Lucy (2003 film): Plot

 In 1960, moments before filming the final episode of The Lucy-Desi Comedy Hour, Lucille Ball and Desi Arnaz send scathing messages to each other through a pageboy.
 Co-stars Vivian Vance and William Frawley comment on the tense situation, but everyone puts on their best front as Desi introduces them for the final time and Lucy emerges to a warm welcome from the studio audience.

-The scene then changes to 1925, when a young Lucille is living with her family in Celoron, New York.
-Her desire to be a performer prompts her to enroll in an acting school, where encounters with a condescending Bette Davis and an unreceptive acting coach result in her quitting.
+In 1925, a young Lucille lives with her family in Celoron, New York.
+Her desire to be a performer prompts her to enroll in acting school, where encounters with a condescending Bette Davis and an unreceptive acting coach result in her quitting.
 Shortly after, Lucy's grandfather is sued by the family of a neighborhood boy who was accidentally shot and paralyzed by someone target shooting under his supervision.
-Left penniless by the family's lawsuit, Lucy and her family move into an apartment in Jamestown.
+Left penniless by the lawsuit, Lucy and her family move into an apartment in Jamestown.
 She finds work as a model and a cigarette girl in New York City before landing a job as a Goldwyn Girl and eventually moving to Hollywood to pursue a film career.

 After earning several minor roles as a contract player for RKO Radio Pictures, she befriends Carole Lombard, convinces the rest of her family to move to California, hires an African-American maid named Harriet and develops a romantic relationship with fellow contract player Desi Arnaz before eloping with him in November 1940.
-Lucy later signs with Metro-Goldwyn-Mayer and stars alongside comedian Red Skelton in DuBarry Was a Lady.
-Meanwhile, rumors of Desi being unfaithful puts a strain on their marriage, which is further strained following a devastating miscarriage.
+Lucy later signs with Metro-Goldwyn-Mayer and stars alongside comedian Red Skelton in Du Barry Was a Lady.
+Meanwhile, rumors of Desi being unfaithful put a strain on their marriage, which is further strained following a devastating miscarriage.
 After being released from MGM, Lucy meets silent movie legend Buster Keaton, who is convinced of her talent as a clown and takes her under his wing.
 Her comedic skills further gestate on the radio program My Favorite Husband, which leaves her more convinced of her comedic abilities.

 Gathering the radio team together, the idea for I Love Lucy is formed and pitched to CBS.
 When studio executives prove to be skeptical of the public's readiness, Lucy sets out to prove them wrong by performing several comedy routines.
 The network gives in but remains convinced that the show will flop.
 It proves to be a huge success, remaining a fan favorite for six years and forever changing the shape of television.
 The couple build their studio, Desilu Productions, from the ground up, and are hailed as pioneers in television.
 However, as their empire grows, Lucy and Desi's marriage quickly deteriorates due to his alcoholism and womanizing, and her commitment to her craft.
 The two decide it would be best if they end their marriage.

 In the present day, moments after the filming ends, Lucy and Desi hold hands as they leave the studio, content with remaining friends and proud of what they have accomplished.

+Production

+The film was shot in and around Auckland, New Zealand, and featured many New Zealand actors in supporting roles.